 A heart attack occurs when a blocked artery interrupts blood flow to a section of the heart.
 If the blockage is not treated quickly, that part of the heart begins to die.
 Symptoms may be immediate and intense but typically start slowy and persist for hours, days or weeks before a heart attack.
 Report in acute/post-acute care setting or following transfer to another acute setting.

 - Type 5 — Due to CABG

-Cardiac arrest is triggered by an irregular heartbeat (arrhythmia) affecting the heart’s ability to pump blood to other the brain organs.
+Cardiac arrest is triggered by an irregular heartbeat (arrhythmia) affecting the heart’s ability to pump blood to other organs.
 Cardiac arrest occurs suddenly, often without warning.
-It is reversible if treated within the first few minutes but without quick intervention, is fatal.
+It is reversible if treated within the first few minutes but is fatal without quick intervention.

 Category I20 — Angina Pectoris & Category I25 — Chronic ischemic heart disease

 ICD-10-CM presumes a causal relationship between ASHD and angina when no other cause has been identified for the angina.
 These same conditions are coded separately when the provider has specifically documented a different cause for angina.